 In fact, it’s the single most crucial thing you can do today to make sure you’re ready for retirement and other savings goals.
-The sooner you start, the easier it is to get rich.
+The sooner you start, the easier it is to make long-term goals.

 But I get it.
 We’ve been led to believe a lot of different things about stocks.
 Some of them are positive (“you can get rich by trading stocks!”), some of them not so much (“stocks are risky, ESPECIALLY with the recession/depression/financial-crisis-of-the-week just around the corner!”).

-Luckily, most all of that noise is just that.
-There’s more than 100 years of evidence in the stock market that suggests that by investing in the stock market, you’ll be able to grow your wealth consistently over time.
+Luckily, most of that noise is just that.
+There are more than 100 years of evidence that suggests that by investing in the stock market, you’ll be able to grow your wealth consistently over time.

-To do that, though, you need to understand the basics of stocks — and how to trade stocks.
+To do that, though, you need to understand the basics of how to trade stocks.
 Keep reading for a beginner’s guide on everything you need to know about trading stocks.